 Roman Catholicism shaped Argentine public life from the colonial period through the second half of the twentieth century, and the colonial foundation of cities such as Cordoba, Santa Fe, and Buenos Aires carried a parish and cathedral structure that followed the spread of the population across the viceroyalty of the Rio de la Plata.
 The 1853 constitution required the head of state to be a member of the Roman Catholic Apostolic Church, a clause that stood in place until the wider reform of August 1994 when the Justicialist and Radical parties under President Carlos Menem negotiated its removal alongside the introduction of direct presidential election and other changes.
 The state still recognises the Catholic Church through a 1966 concordat with the Holy See and provides direct funding to bishops and seminaries under that arrangement, although several Argentine governments since 2015 have debated ending the financial relationship.

 Weekly Mass attendance sits at around 10 to 14 percent of the population on recent CONICET survey rounds, with much higher figures for occasional attendance at baptism, marriage, and funeral services.
-The election of Jorge Mario Bergoglio as Pope Francis on 13 March 2013 produced a surge in church-related public interest in Argentina, although the longer trend toward lower formal practice has continued through his pontificate.
+The election of Jorge Mario Bergoglio as Pope Francis on 13 March 2013 produced a surge in church-related public interest in Argentina, and his pontificate closed with the canonisation of the Argentine laywoman Mama Antula on 11 February 2024 in St Peter’s Basilica, with President Javier Milei attending the ceremony.
 The fuller colonial and twentieth-century arc of the church in the country is traced in our religious history of Argentina.

 Evangelical and Protestant Growth